 - To increase the value of your house.
 So many people fix up their yards before they sell to add curb appeal… but why wait?
 You can enjoy that beautiful garden while you live every day of your life.

 - To create a biological community of interacting organisms and their physical environment, aka create an ecosystem!

 - To grow your own healthy food.
-This kind of garden is so beneficial.
 You get to eat amazing organic foods, create an ecosystem for the bees, butterflies, birds, and critters, and your friends will love you when you bring fresh salsa to their next barbecue!

 The benefits are endless and once you start digging, you will likely come up with a much longer list than the one above.
 Now that we know why one might want to grow a garden, lets figure out what type of garden to grow.
 Now we get to have some fun and do some dreaming.
 This is where you might get lost, so just to get you started, here are 3 really great Garden Types to consider